walder/Skynet-IADS/README.md

 You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Sites
 Skynet can handle 0-n SAM sites, it will try and keep emissions to a minimum, therefore by default SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placement of radar and launcher units as in real life.

+If SAM sites or radar guided AAA run out of Ammo they will go dark.
+In the case of a SAM site it will wait with going dark as long as the last fired missile is still in the air.

 ## Early Warning Radars
 Skynet can handle 0-n EW radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar in an EW role in Skynet.
 Some modern SAM radars have a greater detection range than older EW radars, e.g. the S-300PS 64H6E (160 km) vs EWR 55G6 (120 km).

 You can also designate SAM Sites to act as EW radars, in this case a SAM site will constantly have their radar on.
 Long range systems like the S-300 are used as EW radars in real life.
+SAM sites that are out of ammo will stay live if they are set to act as EW radars.

 Nice to know:
 Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.